salierri/dimhaven-docs/steam-build.md

 #### Generic Preparations

 - Check `PROGRAM`, No Cheats and Dev Modes are enabled
+- Check `PLAYER` position, should be standing on the landing platform (to avoid additional sound effects during start anim)
 - Check Project Settings/Player/Resolution and Presentation/Unity Splash Screen **OFF**
 - Check Build settings for all scenes added (and no useless scenes added)
 - Check **NO** Development Build